-7. Conclusion and recommendations:
+7. CONCLUSION AND RECOMMENDATIONS:

-If fossils are exposed during construction, geological exploration or mining, the ECO must follow the Chance Palaeontological Find Procedure as stipulated below and to contact a palaeontologist for further advice.
+The very highly palaeontologically sensitive Katberg Formation will be exposed If mining extends to the base of the dolerite sill.
+In the event that fossils are found in the Katberg Formation during mining or development, the ECO must follow the Chance Palaeontological Find Procedure as stipulated below and to contact a palaeontologist for further advice.